LikeRudin/learning-typescript/nomad-lecture/03_functions/02polymorphism.md

 ### reason to use generic

-evade the repeating the declare types.
+to evade the repeating the declare types.

-by using generics we can define various types of call siganature with one line
+by using generics, we can define various types of call siganature with one line

 <br>